hngu/leetcode/0096_unique_binary_search_trees.md

 `1 <= n <= 19`

 ### Solution:
+Fastest solution: use math (Catalan numbers) to solve it.

 The intuition:
 For each node, treat that as the root node, as r.
 Then get the number of possible binary search trees on the left using [1,...r].
 Then get the possible number of